cienporcien/evlibiso15118/README.md

 A new EVerest module, CbexiEV has been written as well to interface with the EVerest car simulator.

-In this ACDP branch, the functionality for Automatic Connection Device Pantograph (ACDP) was added in the branch evlibiso15118_with_ACDP.
+In this ACDS branch, the functionality for Automatic Connection Device Pantograph (ACDS) was added in the branch evlibiso15118_with_ACDS.
 SDP for Wireless was also added.